 Start by heating a large skillet over medium-low heat.
 Add olive oil to the pan and heat.
 Add your sweet onions and ground lamb meat to the pan.
 Ground the meat and cook until fully browned and the onions are translucent.

-Once cooked, drain any unwanted fat out of the pan and return the pan to medium-low heat.
+Once cooked, drain any unwanted fat from the pan and return the pan to medium-low heat.

 Add the rest

-Add all the remaining ingredients except the cilantro to the skillet and stir to combine.
+Add all the remaining ingredients to the skillet and stir to combine.

 Simmer